iluwatar/java-design-patterns/composite/README.md

 ```

 ## Class diagram

 ![alt text](./etc/composite.urm.png "Composite class diagram")

 ## Applicability

 Use the Composite pattern when

-* you want to represent part-whole hierarchies of objects
+* You want to represent part-whole hierarchies of objects.
-* you want clients to be able to ignore the difference between compositions of objects and individual objects.
-Clients will treat all objects in the composite structure uniformly
+* You want clients to be able to ignore the difference between compositions of objects and
+individual objects.
+Clients will treat all objects in the composite structure uniformly.

 ## Real world examples